Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 The following step-by-step procedure can be used to install, setup and configure all the necessary software to operate your own OpenStreetMap tile server on Ubuntu.

-Software installation

-The OSM tile server stack is a collection of programs and libraries that work together to create a tile server.
+The OSM tile server stack is a collection of programs and libraries chained together to create a tile server.
 As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
 This tutorial describes the most standard version that is also used on the main OpenStreetMap.org tile server.

 It consists of the following main components: